 Are Other Xbox 360 Emulators Safe?

-At this stage, I would definitely recommend not downloading other Xbox 360 emulators such as ‘VR Xbox 360 PC Emulator’ as these do not appear to have a decent following or reputation, so there is an increased risk of downloading a file which could contain malware or a virus.
+At this stage, I would definitely recommend not downloading other Xbox 360 emulators such as ‘VR Xbox 360 PC Emulator’ as these do not appear to have a decent following or reputation, so there is an increased risk of downloading a file that could contain malware or a virus.

 A tell-tale sign for ‘VR Xbox 360 PC Emulator‘ looking suspicious specifically is that their website (which I won’t link to as it does not look reputable) states that system requirements are a Core 2 Duo processor, 2GB RAM, DX9 GPU and Windows XP.